surmwill/recycler_unity/README.md

 - `scrollToAlignment:` the position within the entry we want to center on
 - `scrollSpeedViewportsPerSecond:` the speed of the scroll
 - `onScrollComplete:` callback invoked once we've successfully scrolled to the entry
+- `onScrollCanceled:` callback invoked when the scroll gets cancelled: either by the user scrolling to something else, or the user pressing down on the recycler

 <ins>Exceptions</ins>
 - `ArgumentException:` thrown when attempting to scroll to an invalid index